IFRC-Secretariat/espocrm-cva-duplicate-check/docs/035-testing.md

 Test that users are only able to view data from their Partner.

+First, login as `admin` and delete all `Cash Distribution` data.

 1. Login as `sarc_user` and upload `Cash Distribution` data:

-    1. Upload the data at `data/cash_distributions_user_permissions.csv`.
+    1. Download the data at [data/cash_distributions_user_permissions.csv](https://github.com/IFRC-Secretariat/espocrm-cva-duplicate-check/blob/main/docs/data/cash_distributions_user_permissions.csv).
+Go to `Tools`, and upload the data as a `Cash Distribution`.
 Set the following fields:

         ![Import step 1 settings](img/test_cash_distribution_user_permissions/import_step1.png)